vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 > The *righteous* shall inherit the land, and dwell therein forever.
 {% ct 'Psalm 37:29' %}

 When Lucifer rebelled against God, the same principle applied to him.
-His iniquity disrupted heaven’s *sabbatismos* rest, so he, and his followers, had to go.
+His iniquity disrupted heaven’s rest, so he, and his followers, had to go.
 The heavenly Canaan is for righteous inhabitants only, but Lucifer had rebelled against righteousness and chosen iniquity.
 He had refused to rest in God, choosing instead to find rest in himself, in the pursuit of his own will.[^7]

 ## What was God’s solution to Adam and Eve’s predicament?